-The purpose of the extension is for the offerer to be able to associate received multiplexed RTPbased media before the offerer receives the associated answer.
+The purpose of the extension is for the offerer to be able to associate received multiplexed RTP-based media before the offerer receives the associated answer.

 16.3.
-New SDP Attribute
+SDP Attribute

-This document defines a new SDP media-level attribute, 'bundle-only', according to the following data:
+This document updates the SDP media-level attribute, 'bundle-only', in the "attribute-name (formerly 'att-field')" subregistry of the "Session Description Protocol (SDP) Parameters" registry according to the following data:

-Attribute name: bundle-only

-Type of attribute: media

-Subject to charset: No
+Attribute name: bundle-only Type of attribute: media Subject to charset: No

-Purpose: Request a media description to be accepted in the answer only if kept within a BUNDLE group by the answerer.
+Purpose: Request a media description to be accepted in the answer only if kept within a

+BUNDLE group by the answerer.

-Appropriate values: N/A Contact name: IESG Contact e-mail: iesg@ietf.org Reference: RFC 8843 Mux category: NORMAL
+Appropriate values: N/A Contact name: IESG

+Contact e-mail: iesg@ietf.org

+Reference: RFC 9143 Mux category: NORMAL

 16.4.
-New SDP Group Semantics
+SDP Group Semantics

-This document registers the following semantics with IANA in the "Semantics for the 'group' SDP Attribute" subregistry (under the "Session Description Protocol (SDP) Parameters" registry):
+This document updates the following semantics in the "Semantics for the 'group' SDP Attribute" subregistry (under the "Session Description Protocol (SDP) Parameters" registry):

-Semantics Token Mux Category Reference

-Media bundling BUNDLE NORMAL RFC 8843
+Semantics Token Mux Category Reference Media bundling BUNDLE NORMAL RFC 9143

-T-1-1- 4